FAQs

 When will dam removal take place?

+Dam removal activities began in 2023 and were completed in 2024, with the return of the river to a free-flowing condition.
 Copco No. 2 was removed first (Fall 2023) due to its small size.
 Reservoir drawdown and the beginning of deconstruction of the remaining three dams occurred in early 2024.
-Iron Gate Dam will be the last one to be fully removed due to the size of the dam and amount of material that must be removed.
-Dam removal will be complete by the end of 2024 and restoration activities commenced during drawdown.
+Iron Gate Dam was the last one to be fully removed due to the size of the dam and amount of material that had to be removed.
+Restoration activities commenced during drawdown.
 Monitoring and maintenance of the restoration of the project footprint will continue for several years.

 When did reservoir drawdown occur and how long did it take?